MasterChef Pakistan: Judges and presenters

 The first season of MasterChef Pakistan was hosted and presented by three professional and internationally-acclaimed Pakistani Chefs, Chef Zakir Qureshi, Chef Mehboob Khan, and Chef Khurram Awan.
 Chef Zakir Qureshi is a well-known Pakistani celebrity chef and cooking expert, he is famously known for his cooking show Dawat on Masala TV.
 He started his career in 1980 through Sheraton Hotel as a chef in Karachi.
 While Chef Mehboob Khan is a much older and well-known celebrity chef who started his career in the late 90s and gave his first appearance on a cooking show called The Cooking King and Spice of Life where he garnered great attention as a cooking expert after commencing shows of Healthy living life.
 Currently, he is exhibiting a show Weekend Masala on Masala TV.
 The third chef is a critic and food expert and off-screen internationally-acclaimed Pakistani Chef Khurrum Awan who served as a GM for a chain of hotels across the world and currently he is a Chief Executive Assistant of the Director of Food & Beverage at Mövenpick Hotels & Resorts in Karachi.

 Series synopsis

 Season 1: 2014

 The show's first season premiered on 3 May 2014, with the selected 100 contestants from the auditions that occurred in three major cities in Pakistan: Lahore, Islamabad, and Karachi.
 Auditions started on 13 March and lasted till 24 March.
 At the auditions people showed extravagant enthusiasm which led to an extension in Lahore for a day; similar to Karachi, auditions were extended for two more days.

 The first season of MasterChef Pakistan was won by Ammara Noman who defeated Gulnaz and Madiha in the series finale on 27 July 2014.
 Ammara received the series title, Rs.
 5 million, and a contract for her own recipe book, while Gulnaz stood as a Runner-up and received Rs.
 1 million with the series trophy.
 Madiha came up as 2nd runner-up and received Rs.
 5 lakh and the series trophy.

+Season 2: 2025

+Revival

+In 2025, Banijay Group announced a partnership based with Pixel Entertainment, a Pakistani production company based in Karachi, regarding the revival of MasterChef under new management and on a different television channel.

+After filming on a lavish set at Kenneyz Media City in Karachi, the first episode of Masterchef Pakistan Season 2 aired on HUM TV on 31st October 2025, with further episodes following every Friday at 9pm, leading to the exciting finale.
+The new season is being judged by chefs Saadat Siddiqi, Mahwish Aziz and Asad Monga.